 BUSINESS DEVELOPMENT PRINCIPAL

 Adam manages business development for the firm's high performance architecture and mechanical design practices, including new clients, marketing, and public relations.
-He also champions certifications such as LEED for Homes, Living Building Challenge, and Passive House.
+He also champions certifications such as LEED for Homes, Living Building Challenge, and Enterprise Green Communities.
 Previous to joining ZeroEnergy Design in 2006, he completed the acquisition and redevelopment of numerous residential properties on Cape Cod.
-His business perspective matured during the 1990's while building his professional services company from two into one hundred staff members and servicing clients such as IKEA, Boston Consulting Group, Star Trek, and Goldman Sachs.
+His business perspective matured during the 1990's as he co-created and built a professional services company from two people into one hundred staff members and serviced clients such as IKEA, Boston Consulting Group, Star Trek, and Goldman Sachs.
 Adam is a Licensed Massachusetts Construction Supervisor, a LEED for Homes Green Rater, a board member of the Cape & Vineyard Electric Cooperative (CVEC), and the former co-chair of the USGBC Cape & Islands Interest Group.
 He attended the University of Massachusetts for Business Management and Filmmaking.

 CPHC LEED AP

 SENIOR PROJECT MANAGER

 With over 14 years of architectural experience, John has worked on the design and construction of single-family residences, multi-family housing, small institutional buildings, and academic buildings.
 As Senior Project Manager at ZED, John's responsibilities include schematic design, design development, coordinating drawing production, specification and code review, as well as construction administration.
 John originally began designing single-family homes in the Pacific Northwest before coming to Boston to first join Maryann Thompson Architects and then later, Davis Square Architects.
 Since 2008, John has been a studio instructor at the Boston Architectural College teaching the Masters Foundation Design studio.
 He is a Certified Passive House Consultant and a LEED Accredited Professional.
 John received a Master of Architecture and a Certificate in Urban Planning and Design from the University of Washington, and a Bachelor of Science in Architecture from the University of Maryland.

 CPHC LEED AP